 The diocesan pastoral center.
 There is also the archdiocesan pastoral center with 17 commissions to support the parish commissions and the basic communities.
 There are 2,700 such communities in the 178 parishes, that is, about 15 on average in each parish.
 Although the commission presidents of this pastoral center are priests nominated by the archbishop, nearly all members are lay people from the parishes, which allows for constant flow of information from top to bottom and from bottom up.

 This pastoral center has recently started a formation program for lay leaders in parishes.
 The program consists of theology and biblical courses in six hours of classes every week for three years.
 “We begin with four days of dialogue between priests and laypeople,” explained the director.
 “Priests must learn to collaborate with the laity and laypeople with priests.
 We want to create a sense of solidarity and subsidiarity.”
 The first graduate class consisted of 348 students, and the second of 237 – that is, three certified pastoral assistants for each parish in just a few years.

 The Sunday 3 hour mass.
 This structure has been in place since about 1980, but it is much more than a structure.
 The 6:30 am Sunday mass in the Zairean rite is most popular, although it lasts about three hours.
-These masses are truly mystagogical, thanks to the enormous effort of the choirs (there are seven of them in two parishes of only 1,500 members, and they rehearse six to eight hours every week).
+These masses are truly mystagogical, thanks to the enormous effort of the choirs (there were seven of them in each of two parishes of only 1,500 members i visisted, and they rehearsed six to eight hours every week).
 I found the weekly evening prayer and reflection meetings inspirational: people are eager to speak up, quote the bible, and witness their faith.
 Yes "we all are the church," the clergy included, in solidarity and subsidiarity.